YunDerDoVa/projet_13/color_tool/README.md

 # Color Tool

-This package is an easter egg of the website.
+This package is a tool for developers to convert rgb, hexa, hsl colors.

 ## Views
 - screen